 ABSTRACT

 Critical thinking is widely accepted as a requisite skill for successful military leaders.
-Today’s DoD leaders must thwart sudden assaults with preemptive parries and innovative defensive tactics.
-This requires a level of critical thinking and meta-cognition that is always not found in educational processes today.
-Effectively enhancing that skill set via a range of training techniques has a well-documented history, but the application of those techniques remains problematical for a number of reasons.
+Today’s Department of Defense (DoD) leaders must prevent sudden assaults with preemptive parries and innovative defensive tactics.
+This requires a level of critical thinking and meta-cognition skills that the authors have not often observed in educational processes today.
+Effectively enhancing that skill set via various training techniques has a well-documented history, but the application of those techniques remains problematical for several reasons.
 The authors' past and current research is in the use of conversational on-line avatars in a number of contexts and in the use of distributed computing and simulation.
-They assert these can be used to address problems in critical thinking training.
-These capabilities tender a solution to global application and continuing availability of this training for DoD personnel.
+The authors assert these capabilities can be used to address problems in critical thinking training.
+These capabilities propose a solution to global accessibility and continuous availability of this training for DoD personnel.
 A short review is offered of the need for critical thinking.
-A brief survey of effective critical thinking pedagogies is followed by an analysis of which of these would be most effectively adapted to the distributed computing avatar environment.
-Then this paper discusses both the distributed computing simulation capabilities that have been demonstrated and the emerging technologies enabling the delivery of engaging conversational avatars.
-These avatars are capable of carrying on a life-like verbal exchange with the users.
+A brief survey of effective critical thinking pedagogies is followed by an analysis of which would be most effectively adapted to the distributed computing avatar environment.
+This paper then discusses the distributed computing simulation capabilities that have been demonstrated and the emerging technologies enabling the delivery of engaging conversational avatars.
+These avatars are capable of carrying on life-like verbal exchanges with the users.
 Examples of where and how both the distributed computing and avatar interfaces have proven effective are given, with analysis about the impact these capabilities would have on critical thinking training.
 A discussion is presented concerning the relative benefits of using animated avatars vice using video clips of “live” personnel as the response vehicle for the conversation.
-The efficacy of using an active voice recognition-enabled dialogue instead of a text delivered didactic approach is given.
-The paper closes with a description of how such a system could effectively serve the globally-dispersed and time-constrained DoD personnel.
+The benefits of using an active, voice recognition-enabled dialogue instead of a text delivered didactic approach is given.
+The paper closes with how such a system could effectively serve the globally-dispersed and time-constrained DoD personnel.

 ABOUT THE AUTHORS